courtcraw/mesadu_wdbinaries/docs/lab2.md

 * at 10^-8 rates you should check to see the NCO is actually working by looking for o18 in the star abundance profile

 ### Task 4: make/clean/run
-Upon completion, record your helium shell thickness and the time of helium ignition to the spreadsheet
+Upon completion, record your helium shell thickness and the time of helium ignition to [the google spreadsheet](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit#gid=1651867869).

 Interpretation: how did the reaction change those two things?